RoRoDestroyer/pwn-college-portfolio/Linux-Luminarium/Pondering-Paths/03-Position-Thy-Self.md

 [Key Concept]:

 You can navigate around in directories in Linux with the `cd` command; it stands for change directory.
 The path is the argument to your `cd` command.
 By using the `cd` command you are changing the current working directory.
-Each process has its own director that it is located in.
-Also note that `~` means the current directory that the shell is located in.
+Each process has its own directory that it is located in.
+Also note that `~` means the current users home directory.

 [Solution]: